 - Fry them in oil for a couple of minutes until lightly browned.
 When ready, throw both into a large mixing bowl.

 - Drain and rinse the beans and place them in the bowl.

-- Finally, add the rest of the ingredients and using a hand blender, give it all a good blend.
+- Finally, add the lemon juice and rest of the ingredients and using a hand blender, give it all a good blend.
 Alternatively throw it all in a food processor instead.
 That’s it!
 Serve as you like, hot wholemeal bread goes great.

 Miss anything?
 Get it on

 Disclosure of Material Connection: The products above are linking to Amazon as “affiliate links” because we're affiliates!
 When you click on a product, it'll take you to its Amazon page where the price stays the same for you and Amazon pays us a small percentage.
 This helps us continue to provide quality recipes and pay for operating costs.